qakaio/qakaio/README.md

 # 👋 Hi, I'm Kaio Garcia

-**Staff QA Engineer • Test Automation Architect • Quality Engineering Leader**
+**QA Engineer • Test Automation Architect • Quality Engineering Leader • Neuroscientist**
 🎯 **10+ years** building scalable test automation frameworks, CI/CD quality gates, and test strategies that prevent defects instead of just finding them.
 I'm also the creator of <a href="https://nullandvoid.github.io">Null and Void</a>, where I help other QAs navigate the challenges of professional recognition.

+🧠 I am currently a postgraduate student in Neuroscience and Behavior, and I aspire to contribute meaningfully to the scientific community following the completion of my doctoral studies.

 ---